wabicai/dapp-docs/connect-to-software/README.md

   - Prefer `window.$onekey.ethereum`; fall back to `window.ethereum` as needed
   - Multi‑chain; see per‑chain sections for signing/transactions/events (ETH, BTC, Solana, NEAR, Nostr, WebLN)

-> Note: To stay focused, we do not include separate navigation entries for WalletKit/WalletConnect or “MetaMask compatibility”.
-If your app already uses them, you can keep using them.
-This documentation centers on the native provider flow, aligned with MetaMask’s Connect/JavaScript.
+> Note: This section centers on the native provider flow based on EIP‑1193.
+If your app already uses Wallet Kits or needs MetaMask‑compat guidance, see “Support Wallet Kits” and “Compatible with MetaMask” in the navigation.

 ## Minimal example (EVM)